volume-trader/QuantowerKB/trading-panels/order-entry/order-placing-strategies/local-sl-tp.md

 You can track your active strategies for Local SL/TP in the [Order placing strategies panel](./#order-placing-strategies-panel).
 There you will find the strategy status and detailed logs about its operation.

-There is a possibility to see and manage Local orders in any Quantower panel as usual server-side orders.
+There is a possibility to see and manage Local orders in any VT-Terminal panel as usual server-side orders.
 You will see a specific "Local" label placed alongside each local order in the Working orders, Chart, DOM trader, and other panels.

 ![](<../../../.gitbook/assets/image8 (1).png>)